Visa Traveler

 08. Look for the signs and follow the procedure

 When you arrive at the airport/land border, just keep walking along with everyone towards the immigration and customs.
-When you arrive at the immigration and customs, look for Visa on Arrival or Visa upon Arrival or Landing Visa section.
+When you arrive at the immigration and customs, look for the Visa on Arrival or Visa upon Arrival or Landing Visa section.

-Grab and fill all the forms needed.
+Grab and fill out all the forms needed.
 Stand in the line and wait for your turn.
 When you are at the counter, hand over your passport, forms, photos, and payment.

 You will be called by token or name to pick up your passport.
 Once you pick up your passport, immediately check for the visa sticker.
 Make sure all the details are correct including the expiration date.